gandreoliva/physics_prog_collection/README.md

-# physics_program_collection
-Simple Physics problems
+# Collection of simple physics problems

+This is a collection of numerically-solved physics problems for teaching purposes.

+www.gandreoliva.org